Efficient simulation of a new class of Volterra-type SDEs: Proofs

-\begin{proof} In the computations that follow, the constants $C_{b,\sigma, T,p}$ may vary from line to line but they do not depend on the step of the schemes nor on the (pseudo-)starting value $\xi^0$.
+In the computations that follow, the constants $C_{b,\sigma, T,p}$ may vary from line to line but they do not depend neither on the step of the schemes, nor on the (pseudo-)starting value $\xi^0$.
+The proof is divided into three steps: in the first one, in Equation \eqref{eq:Lp-boundtildeX}, we establish uniform bounds for the solutions of the SDE and of its Euler schemes.
+In the second step, for $p \ge 2$, the strong error rate for the Euler scheme is proved, with the difficulty of dealing with the non-null initial condition.
+In the third and final step we treat the case $p \in (0,2)$.